 Other current studies have allowed identification of the failure of muscle glycogen storage and abnormal storage of fat in muscle after eating in Type 2 diabetes.
 This work is revolutionising concepts of intra-organ energy storage after eating both in normal health and in diabetes.
+Additionally it has been demonstrated that DPP-4 inhibitors (specifically Vildagliptin) decrease liver fat stores.

 Current and planned work:

-- Studies of the effect of exercise training on the previously defined abnormal muscle metabolism in type 2 diabetes.
+- Studies of the effect of exercise training on the previously defined abnormal muscle metabolism in Type 2 diabetes.

 Diabetes Projects at the MR Centre